Serving HTTPS traffic using certificates you manage

 To override the default TLS configuration applied to a domain or to migrate a domain to use a different configuration follow these steps.

+If you've purchased Regional Routing, TLS configurations will appear grouped by regional subset of our global POPs, allowing you to restrict traffic delivery from Fastly solely to those regions.
 Once the configuration is selected, the TLS configuration is applied to the domain.
 Each TLS configuration is active and available at their respective IP addresses and DNS records.

 For HTTP/1.1, be sure to activate TLS for each of your domains in the web interface.
 If you upload a certificate with multiple SANs, each domain must have TLS explicitly activated if you want to secure these domains on Fastly.